kentotak/rsdp/paper.md

 Works in recent years have been directed towards the estimation of local residual stresses, which was made possible by the development of a technique called Focused Ion Beam - Digital Image Correlation (FIB-DIC).
 This method allows to measure the amplitude of residual stress inside a volume of material milled by means of a gallium ion[@korsunsky_focused_2009].

-Latest developments of FIB-DIC have led to the possibility to follow the variation of residual stress inside the volume milled using an eigenstrain approach [@salvati_generalised_2019].
+Latest developments of FIB-DIC have led to the possibility to follow the variation of residual stress inside the volume milled using an eigenstrain approach [@salvati_generalised_2019,@sebastiani_nano-scale_2020].
 However, code generated in the context of this work was never published although it was used in another paper [@everaerts_nanoscale_2019].

 # Statement of need
 The application presented here builds on a previous MATLAB tool developed in the context of the iStress project [@senn_digital_2025], while adding the possibility to carry out depth profiling as described by @salvati_generalised_2019.

+# References